kamilz12/Vehicle_Catalog/README.md

     Vehicle Class: This is an abstract base class representing a generic vehicle.
 It holds common attributes like brand, model, year of production, and wheel count.
 It also defines a pure virtual function writeToText() that must be implemented in derived classes.

-    Cars Class: Derived from the Vehicle class, this class represents a car.
+    Car Class: Derived from the Vehicle class, this class represents a car.
 It includes additional attributes specific to cars, such as the type of drive train and possible total weight.

-    Motocycle Class: Also derived from the Vehicle class, this class represents a motorcycle.
+    Motorcycle Class: Also derived from the Vehicle class, this class represents a motorcycle.
 It contains additional attributes specific to motorcycles, such as maximum speed (vMax) and type.

     VehicleCatalog Class: This class manages the collection of vehicles using a map to store vehicles with unique IDs as keys.
 It provides methods to add vehicles to the catalog, display information about them, and access specific vehicles by their IDs.

-    Template Functions: The project utilizes template functions to enable users to input data for both Cars and Motocycles efficiently.
+    Template Functions: The project utilizes template functions to enable users to input data for both Car and Motocycles efficiently.

 Usage